eghosamorganitsolution/Linux-Cloud-Fundamentals/Week 2/LAB 1/README.md

 1. Launch AWS Cloud Shell
+done
 2. Create virtual machine
+done
 3. Open port 80 for web traffic
+Done
 4. Connect to virtual machine
+Done
 5. Install web server
+done installed httpd and started it also
-6. View the web server in action
+6. View the web server in action done i connect to my webser and is working perfectly